galeraga/3D-semantic-parsing/README.md

 | F1    | 1     | 1     | 1        |
 | IoU   | 1     | 1     | 1        |

-So, as we can see, the metrics here are not a good representation of how the segmentation is going:
+So, as we can see, the metrics here don't give a good information of how the segmentation is going comparing to the ground truth

 ![pred](https://user-images.githubusercontent.com/97680577/178548230-2db7c2bf-fe93-4af2-aef7-a50eab6d2d4e.png)